JuBiotech/MooViE/docs/source/gallery/moo.md

 objective vectors (Pareto front).

 ### Visual summary of problem characteristics
-Two artificial test problems with known solution properties were chosen from *Deb, 2001*.
+Two artificial test problems with known solution properties were chosen from *Deb (2001)*.
 Both map four input variables that each range between 0 and 1 to three objectives.
 A closer characterization of these problems, namely DTLZ5 and DTLZ7, can be found in the [pymoo documentation](https://pymoo.org/problems/many/dtlz.html?highlight=dtlz).
-Most importantly, the solution of DTLZ5 satisfies inputs
-$x_3, x_4$ to be $\frac{1}{2}$ and has a continuous Pareto front.
+Most importantly, the solution of DTLZ5 satisfies inputs $x_3, x_4$ to be $\frac{1}{2}$ and has a continuous Pareto front.
 On the other hand, the solution of DTLZ7 satisfies inputs $x_3, x_4$ to be $0$ and has a discontinuous Pareto front.
 For demonstration, both problems were solved using the well-known NSGA-II algorithm and the Pareto-optimal solutions and their objective values displayed using MooViE.

 <p align="center">
 <div style="float: left; width: 45%; padding: 10px;">